 8Shops at the Gift Shops

-I know Disney has a lot of gift shops and you might think they are all alike (and often, you would be right), but the gift shops at Polynesian are truly unique.
-I love shopping there and I have picked up a lot of unique Polynesian & Hawaiian themed items there that you can’t get elsewhere in the park.
+I know Disney has a lot of gift shops and you might think they are all alike (and often, you would be right).
+But the gift shops at Polynesian are truly unique.
+I love shopping there.
+I have picked up a lot of unique Polynesian & Hawaiian themed items there that you can’t get elsewhere in the park.
 The shops are also super conveniently located in the Grand Ceremonial House, where the monorail transportation & dining are.

 9Have Fun at the Pool